Cheesy Chicken Enchiladas with Homemade Sauce

-Smothered in a pungent tomato sauce with bursts of fresh cilantro flavor, this easy chicken enchiladas recipe will be an instant crowd-favorite!
-They’re easy to make and packed with cheesy goodness that will keep you coming back for more.
+Smothered in a pungent tomato sauce with bursts of fresh cilantro, cheesy chicken enchiladas will be an instant dinnertime favorite!
+They’re easy to make from scratch and packed with rich flavor that will keep everyone coming back for more.

 Chicken and cilantro enchilada on a plate with a fork.